Congo: Entrepreneur delivers sustainable water supply to Goma | DW | 23.11.2021

-Entrepreneur Jack Kahorha didn't want to accept that.
-So, four years ago, he and two friends founded the water company Yme Jibu in Goma, the capital of DRC's North Kivu province.
+Entrepreneur Jack Kahorha refused to accept that.
+So, four years ago, he and two friends founded a water company, Yme Jibu, in Goma, the capital of DRC's North Kivu province.

 "I told myself that I have to do something so that Congolese get water, he told DW.
 "Even if I start with 10,000, 20,000 or 30,000 people — it is a beginning."